jasuperior/smpl/README.md

     hello beth, welcome to my home //compiles to welcome(hello("beth"), home) as you can see, nested patterns compile to their own outputs once they are placed.
 ####` capture name ( input ) => { output }`
-Along with named patterns, you can also define places where you dont want to to necessarily transform the data, merely capture something about it.
-Thats where the captuere macro comes along.
+Along with named patterns, you can also define places where you don't want to to necessarily transform the data, merely capture something about it.
+Thats where the capture macro comes along.
 Use the above syntax to capture data to be used in a pattern later.
 For instance, you may want to capture all of the variable names you declare in your document, and use them in specific patterns later.

 In fact, lets use that example to construct a new hello world, where the only input it will allow is the names of variables that i've declared.